 You probably won’t know exactly why people are looking at your profile, but you can still make sure they like what they find.

 Well, this obviously depends on their interests – as we’ve already said – but at a basic level, these people are all looking for potential connections and that most likely means a person they can relate to.
 Is that what they find looking at Jess’ profile?

-- Jess’ profile picture was taken from her previous corporate job, she’s grimacing slightly – has never liked it, but doesn’t liked having her photo taken either.
-And the banner behind her photo is the standard blue which means she’s never uploaded her own, Jess did think about it but wasn’t sure what to use so didn’t do anything with it.
-The pictures say nothing really about Jess at all.
+- Jess’ profile picture was taken from her previous corporate job, she’s grimacing slightly – has never liked it, but doesn’t like having her photo taken either.
+The banner behind her profile photo is the standard blue which means she’s never uploaded it.
+She did consider an update, but wasn’t sure what to use so left it.
+The pictures on her profile say nothing about Jess at all.

 - Her headline – Project manager and consultant – it tells people what she does, doesn’t it?
 Unless they don’t have a project yet, or don’t realise what kind of consultancy she offers.